mroshaw/mroshaw.github.io/Subnautica2/moddingunrealengine.md

 ### Pros

 - Allows for the greatest flexibility in what your mod can do - new items, vehicles, creatures, game mechanics, anything really!
+- Less likely to cause a conflict with other mods.

 ### Cons

-- All of the cons of asset replacement mods.
+- Requires more detailed knowledge of the existing game structure.
+- Requires understanding of UE's asset system and how assets reference each other.
-- Requires a more extensive dev environment setup.
+- Requires a more extensive dev environment setup, typically requiring a full Unreal Engine install and configuration.
 - Calls for experience and understanding of Unreal Engine development tools and processes.
+- Mods will have to be repacked and redistributed if the base game UE version changes.

 ### Typical tools required